 6.11 SPG Study Models.
 Whenever possible, the SPGs shall adopt the most current approved regional model series to develop their base case study models.
 Each series provides near term, five-year and ten-year models representing summer peak, summer off-peak and winter peak system conditions.
-The SPG shall determine the appropriate load conditions (summer peak, summer off peak, winter peak, etc.) and generation schedules for the SPG studies.
+The SPG shall determine the appropriate load conditions (summer peak, summer off-peak, winter peak, etc.) and generation schedules for the SPG studies.
 The SPG shall verify that the load data, new generation data, and all existing firm transactions in the subregion are included and correct.
 In developing the base case load flow models to be used for the SPG studies, the SPG shall document all modifications required to load flow cases.
 The SPGs may add underlying transmission detail to these models as required.
-The SPG shall solicit input from stakeholders including additions or changes to transmission, generation, and demand resources, in developing base-line assumptions and models used in developing the SPG Plan.
-The SPG may, if appropriate, adopt other models to conduct its studies.
-However, the SPG shall develop and provide the TPSC with appropriate files to facilitate incorporation of the Subregional Plan study data into the next regional model series that will be used by the TPSC.
+The SPG shall solicit input from stakeholders including additions or changes to transmission, generation, and demand resources, in developing base-line assumptions and models used in developing the SPG shall develop and provide the TPSC with appropriate files to facilitate incorporation of the Subregional Plan study data into the next regional model series that will be used by the TPSC.